liferay/liferay-docs/devGuide/en/chapters/14-ext-plugins.markdown

 - Creating an Ext plugin
 - Developing an Ext plugin
-- Deploying in production
+- Deploying in Production
-- Migrating old extension environments
+- Migrating Old Extension Environments

 Let's create an Ext plugin.